LayoutXML/Twelveish/README.md

 * 5 capitalisation options
 * 12 and 24 hour clock formats.
 Separate for word and digital clocks
 * Options to show/hide almost any information
-* 5 languages (English, Finnish, German, Lithuanian and Russian)
+* 6 languages (English, Finnish, German, Hungarian, Lithuanian and Russian)
 * 10 fonts
 * Support for chinned displays (aka flat tire)
 * Support for square displays